 Status pages are your public-facing communication hub during both good times and bad.
 They show your users the real-time status of your services, any ongoing incidents, and planned maintenance.
-Status pages by Phare are lightning-fast and the most eco-friendly you can find!
+Status pages by Phare are lightning-fast and among the most eco-friendly you can find.Documentation Index

 Creating a status page

 Create as many status pages as your projects need, there’s no limit.
-Pick which monitors to display, customize the look to match your brand, and give Phare a few seconds to generate an SSL certificate.
-Your status page will be ready to shine!
-Want to make changes later?
-No problem—customize anytime.
+Pick which monitors to display, customize the look to match your brand, and give Phare a few seconds to generate an SSL certificate, your status page will be ready in no time.

 Phare domain